t3rmian/devpot/content/pages/collections/en/privacy-policy.md

 To run the site, I use the following services that process data in legitimate interest:
    - netlify.com – uses its infrastructure to serve you my content;
    - utteranc.es – uses github.com/t3rmian/devpot/issues to store post comments on your behalf;
-   - fonts.gstatic.com, fonts.googleapis.com – use their services to serve you fonts optimized to your user's agent;
+   - fonts.gstatic.com, fonts.googleapis.com – I use their services to serve you fonts optimized to your user's agent;
-   - googletagmanager.com, google-analytics.com – use their services to gather and store statistics from point 1.
+   - googletagmanager.com, google-analytics.com – I use their services to gather and store statistics from point 1;
+   - Google Adsense - I use their services to serve you ads.
 4. First-party cookies:
    - I do not use any first-party cookies.
 5. Third-party cookies: